risingwavelabs/risingwave/README.md

 Note that we only tested our code against Java 11.
 So please use the specific version!

 ## Development
-You should have already seen multiple folders in our repo, including `java`, `rust`, and `e2e_test`.
+You should have already seen multiple folders in our repo:

-The `java` folder contains the system's frontend code.
+- The `java` folder contains the system's frontend code.
 The frontend includes parser, binder, planner, optimizer, and other components.
 We use Calcite to serve as our query optimizer.

-The `rust` folder contains the system's backend code.
+- The `rust` folder contains the system's backend code.
 The backend includes the streaming engine, OLAP engine, and storage engine.

-The `e2e_test` folder contains the latest end-to-end test cases.
+- The `e2e_test` folder contains the latest end-to-end test cases.

 ## Deployment
-To run the system, you need to use at least three terminals, one for frontend server, one for compute server, and one for Postgres shell.
-The Postgres shell is responsible for sending user command to the frontend server and displaying results returned by the database.
-The frontend server receives the user command, performs parsing, binding, planning, optimization, and then passes the physical plan to the corresponding compute server(s).
+To run the system, you need to use at least three terminals:
+- The Postgres shell is responsible for sending user command to the frontend server and displaying results returned by the database.
+- The frontend server receives the user command, performs parsing, binding, planning, optimization, and then passes the physical plan to the corresponding compute server(s).
-The compute server performs computation and then returns results to the frontend server.
+- The compute server performs computation and then returns results to the frontend server.

 To start the frontend server, create one terminal and then type:
 ```bash